 - They are fastest at extracting juice from fruits and vegetables, especially if you have one with a tube that is wide enough to take on whole small apples, cucumbers, or oranges

 - They stand upright so they take up minimal space on your kitchen counter

 - They tend to be the least expensive juicers since they are cheap to make

-- The speed per rotation dilutes the quality of juice produced
+- The speed of rotation causes heat that degrades the quality of juice produced

 - More oxidation takes place, creating a foam on top of the fresh juice and causing it to separate quickly